Primula clevelandii

 Primula clevelandii, with the common name of Padre's shooting star, is a species of primrose.

 Its specific epithet clevelandii honors 19th-century San Diego–based plant collector and lawyer Daniel Cleveland.

 Description

 Primula clevelandii is spring deciduous, dying back to the ground after the rains cease.
-It has basal clumps of leaves up to 40 centimeters long.
+It has basal clumps of leaves up to 40 cm long.

 The flowers are magenta to deep lavender to white.
 They are nodding flowers each about an inch long on stems up to a foot tall.

 This species hybridizes with Primula hendersonii, from which it can be distinguished by its green stem.